 Bali has more than a thousand temples!
 Each site tells a story, from Besakih Temple, sprawling on the slopes of Mount Agung to the Tanah Lot Temple on its little rocky island.
 These temples, known as ‘Pura’, are the heartbeat of Balinese culture, offering a window into the island’s soul.
 But there’s also something amazing hidden from most tourists, Bali’s old underwater temples.
 These places under the sea are as magical as the temples on land but offer a different experience.
 Imagine diving into the ocean and seeing ancient temples surrounded by fish and coral.
 It’s like stepping into another world, a quiet and beautiful place that time forgot.

-Journey to the Underwater temples
+Journey to the Underwater Temples

 Discovering Bali’s underwater world isn’t just about the colorful coral and fish.
 It’s also home to some amazing ancient underwater temples.
 These places blend history with marine beauty, offering a unique dive experience.